izure1/coord-matrix2d/README.md

 ### `size: number`

 The elements length of matrix.
+It's NOT magnitude of matrix.

 ### `elements: T[]`